nada

 • API access: No

-The trade-offs are significant, though.
-Per-GB data rates run 40-60% higher than alternatives, and the cost in developing countries can be extreme — one independent review reported $155/GB in Angola.
-Identity plans with phone numbers cost $59/year, compared to $12 for 3 months at nadanada.
-All traffic routes through Poland, which is an EU/NATO country with intelligence-sharing agreements.
+The trade-offs are significant though.
+Per-GB data rates run 40 to 60 percent higher than alternatives, and the cost in developing countries can be extreme.
+One independent review on KYCnot.me reported $155 per GB in Angola.
+Identity plans with phone numbers cost $59/year, compared to $12 per 3 months at nadanada.
+All traffic routes through Poland, an EU and NATO country with intelligence-sharing agreements.
 Crypto-only payments mean no credit card option.
 And the service occasionally sells out of eSIMs entirely.

 PikaSim